-G.1.2.1.18 Upgrade of master's degree study to doctoral study
+G.1.2.1.4.8 Upgrade of master's degree study to doctoral study

-- a) A candidate registered for a master's degree study who, in the unanimous opinion of the supervisor concerned, the research director or research entity leader concerned, or where applicable, the school director concerned, has achieved outcomes of a quality and extent acceptable for a doctoral degree, may apply to the Faculty Board concerned to convert the registration for a master's degree to that for a doctoral degree. - b) A candidate to whom such a concession is made, must, where applicable, successfully complete the paper component of the Master's degree examination before the thesis may be submitted and must comply with all the rules and requirements set by the University regarding a doctoral degree.
-The student only receives the doctoral degree after the number of credits for the Master's degree papers, where applicable, has been attained and the minimum period required for the registration of the doctoral degree, has expired.
+A candidate registered for a master's degree study who, in the unanimous opinion of the supervisor concerned, the research director or research entity leader concerned, or where applicable, the school director concerned, has achieved outcomes of a quality and extent acceptable for

+- a doctoral degree, may apply to the Faculty Board concerned to convert the registration for a master's degree to that for a doctoral degree. - A candidate to whom such a concession is made, must, where applicable, successfully complete the paper component of the master's degree examination before the thesis may be submitted; and - must comply with all the rules and requirements set by the University regarding a doctoral degree; - The student only receives the doctoral degree after the number of credits for the Master's degree papers, where applicable, has been attained; and - the minimum period required for the registration of the doctoral degree, has expired.

-G.1.2.1.19 Termination of study
+G.1.2.1.5 Examination